ssmythe/learn_spanish/README.md

 **Objective**: Familiarize yourself with the text.

 1. **Read the Entire Text**: Read the story from start to finish without worrying about understanding every word.
 Focus on getting a general sense of the story.
-2. **Highlight Unknown Words**: As you read, highlight or underline any words or phrases you don’t understand.
+2. **Highlight Unknown Words**: As you read, highlight or underline any words or phrases you don't understand.

 **Activities**:
-- **Passive Reading**: Don’t use a dictionary yet.
+- **Passive Reading**: Don't use a dictionary yet.
 Just get a feel for the text.
 - **Highlighting**: Mark unfamiliar words or phrases.

 ## Step 2: Vocabulary and Basic Comprehension (Second Pass)